rathax/FontDownloader/README.md

 # [Fontdownloader](https://www.fontdownloader.org/)

 Welcome to FontDownloader.org.
-I'm thrilled you've dropped by.
-As a developer myself, I know the drill – we're always on the lookout for tools that make our lives easier without compromising on quality.
+This service might be useful if you want to host a specific Google font on your own server.
 It's a straightforward app where you can pick and choose the exact fonts you need for your projects to self-host.

 ## Why Use Fontdownloader